Swap Spinach with Kale, Arugula, Butterhead Lettuce, Swiss Chard, and Collard Greens.

 The leaves can be eaten cooked or raw, while the stems are best cooked.

-Swiss chard is often used as a substitute for spinach in recipes.
+Swiss chard is often used as a substitute for spinach in recipes - explore Swiss chard substitution methods for cooking for comparable leafy options.

-When cooked, it has a similar texture to spinach, but the flavor is more robust.
+When cooked, it has a similar texture to spinach, but the flavor is more strong.

 Swiss chard is also a good source of vitamins A and C, as well as iron and calcium.